nhsbsa/nhsbsa-digital-playbook/src/development/dev-tests-coding.md

 This page shows small improvements that can be made to lower the bar for comprehension.

-## Use succinct test names
+## Naming

+Fields SHOULD be named to clarify their meaning within the test.

+When using mocking frameworks clearly identify mock objects and argument captors.
+E.g. Mocks can be prefixed with 'mock...' and Captors can be suffixed with '...Captor'

+### Naming test cases

 Test cases should be named using some form of BDD syntax.
 The usual `Given-When-Then` can be overly verbose.
-Consider using the more succinct `Should-When` syntax, or even simple `Should`.
+Consider using the more succinct `Should-When` syntax, or even a simple `Should`.

-Here are some example test case names for a function that sorts by user email address
+Here are some example test case names against a function that sorts by user email address

 | Style | Example |
 | ----- | ------- |